 Buying the minimum number of points that would trigger the 40% bonus (15,000 points) would also see a Choice Privileges member buying points at ~0.86 cents each so you need to buy at least 10,000 points (pre-bonus) before you’re buying points at the cheapest available rate.

 Is This A Good Deal?

-I have to confess that I don’t keep a close eye on Choice Privileges but this looks like a reasonable deal and one that matches a Choice sale we saw in March.
+I have to confess that I don’t keep a close eye on Choice Privileges but this looks like a reasonable deal and it’s one that matches the Choice sales we saw in September and March.
 Back in October of last year, Choice was offering a 30% discount which saw its points costing just ~0.690 cents each but that sale only permitted a member to buy up to 120,000 points.
 In this sale, the cost per point is marginally higher but the number of points that can be purchased is significantly greater too.